thesupersonic16/HedgeModManager/README.md

 ###Main

-**IncludeDir0-??** Specifies which folders will be included with your mod, allowing you to modify the default file/folder structure mentioned above.
+**IncludeDir?** Specifies which folders will be included with your mod, allowing you to modify the default file/folder structure mentioned above.

 **IncludeDirCount** Specifies how many folders will be included with your mod.